maxhoesel-ansible/ansible-collection-borgbackup/roles/borgmatic/README.md

 - Default: `{{ borgmatic_config_path }}/id_rsa`

 ##### `borgmatic_ssh_manage_known_hosts`
-- If set to `true`, the role will create and populate a borgmatic-specific known_hosts file with all remote backup server ssh fingerprints
+- If set to `true`, the role will create and a borgmatic-specific known_hosts file that borg will then save all remote server fingerprints to.
-  - Note that the remote servers need to be online for this to function properly
 - If set to `false`, borgmatic will use the default root known_hosts file instead.
-This may cause the backup job to fail due to host authentication failures.
 - Default: `true`

 ##### `borgmatic_ssh_known_hosts_file`